Topology of $3$-manifolds with uniformly positive scalar curvature: Classification of -manifold with mixed boundary

 We choose the metric $g'$ constructed from Lemma \ref{new-metric}.
 The manifold $(M, g')$ has mean convex boundary.
-We use the solution of Plateau problem to find an area-minimizing disc $D\subset M$ with boundary $\sigma$.
-It is stable minimal for $g'$.
+Then, we use the solution of Plateau problem to find an area-minimizing disc $D\subset M$ with boundary $\sigma$.
+It is stable minimal for $g'$. \textbf{Claim:} $D$ is also stable minimal for $g$.